Follow the SEC on Twitter and like us on Facebook for updates on the ASM Elections!

 - October 17, 8:00am – October 19, 5:00pm: Online ASM elections

 - October 19, 9:00pm, SEC Press Conference and announcement of preliminary election results (Caucus Room, 4th floor of Student Activity Center – SAC)

 Every student at the University of Wisconsin-Madison is eligible to vote for Student Council Representatives for their school or college as well as members of the Student Services Finance Committee (SSFC).
 Students interested in running for a position can contact the Chair of the Student Elections Commission, Sam Gottstein, for information on candidacy declaration forms.

 The Student Election Commission (SEC) is a subcommittee of the Student Judiciary that plans and executes the election.
 It is comprised of a Chair and Vice-Chair from the Student Judiciary and a number of hired commissioners who work on many different aspects of the election ranging from design & advertising to dorm outreach.
 The SEC welcomes any student interested in improving student voter turnout!

-- Freshman elections: In the fall, only students who are registered and classified as Freshmen with the University Registrar are eligible to run for and vote for the four Freshman Student Council seats.
+- Freshman elections: In the fall, only students who are registered and classified as First Year Students with the University Registrar are eligible to run for and vote for the four Freshman Student Council seats.

 - Student Council elections: Each Spring, students from different colleges run to be elected to the ASM Student Council.
 Twenty-nine of the thirty-three council representatives are elected in the Spring: 1 business, 2 CALS/Veterinary Medicine, 1 Education, 2 Engineering, 6 Graduate, 2 School of Human Ecology/Pharmacy, 12 Letters and Sciences, 1 Law, 1 Medicine, 1 Special Student.

-- SSFC elections: There are usually two to three openings on SSFC that are elected during the Spring.
+- SSFC elections: There are generally two to three openings on SSFC that are elected during the Spring.